baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

 ### openedge-function-python27

+The design motion of module `openedge-function-python27` is the same as the module `openedge-function-python36` ，but their python runtime are different.
+The module `openedge-function-python27` is based on python2.7 runtime，and provide the libs protobuf3、grpcio based on python2.7.

+### openedge-function-python36

-`openedge-function-python27` provides Python functions similar to [Baidu CFC](https://cloud.baidu.com/product/cfc.html), where users can handle messages by writing their own functions.
+`openedge-function-python36` provides Python functions similar to [Baidu CFC](https://cloud.baidu.com/product/cfc.html), where users can handle messages by writing their own functions.
 It is very flexible to use for filtering, converting and forwarding messages.
 This module can be started separately as a GRPC service or as a function instance provider for the function manager module.

 The input and output of a Python function can be either JSON or binary.
 The message Payload will try a JSON decoding (`json.loads(payload)`) before passing it as a parameter.
 If it succeeds, it will pass the dictionary type.
 If it fails, it will pass the original binary data.